Last Updated on 09/14/2020

 Where to Stay in Newport

-I stayed at a friend’s house, but I’ve heard great things about the Newport Marriott.
+For a great central location check out the Newport Marriott.
 If you want to stay out of the downtown area, Castle Hill Inn is an upscale, ocean front accommodation with each room decorated for the likings of a Vanderbilt.

 Where to eat and drink in Newport

 The Corner Café serves a diverse menu for three meals a day, but they are most famous for their breakfast.
 I’ve always had a weakness for breakfast sandwiches.
-I was ecstatic that I could get a GF one and their breakfast potatoes.
-They had a hint of pesto flavor that I was not expecting yet 100% appreciated.
+The potatoes had a hint of pesto flavor that I was not expecting, yet 100% appreciated.

 If you go when they are serving lunch or dinner on the weekend, don’t forget to bring your own booze.
 Surprisingly, I saw a few restaurants advertising BYOB.
 Who would have thought Newport, the epitome of class and high society, would have such a large BYOB following?

 We had to stop at the swanky Castle Hill Inn restaurant for a drink and to enjoy the sunset from their seasonal outdoor patio, The Lawn.

 For a more casual atmosphere, Pour Judgment serves great food in a relaxed setting.
 Their Gouda fries are infamous.

 Things to do in Newport